 Enjoy champagne, world-class service and decadent bites all in an elegant setting fit for royalty.
 After tea service head downstairs to the serenity of the Day Spa by Chuan, a lavish underground sanctuary.
 Spend the rest of your afternoon rejuvenating your body with one of their signature blissful massages, facials, body treatments or even just unwinding in the pool, Jacuzzi or steam room.
 Whichever route you choose your body, mind, and soul will thank you for the opportunity to restore.

 There is no better way to see the incredible city of Sydney than by air.
 Book a scenic flight with Sydney Seaplanes, the largest seaplane operator in Australia, for obstructed views of iconic attractions, beautiful beaches and more.
-From 15 minute tours of the Sydney Harbor, Harbor Bridge and Sydney Opera House to flying over Palm Beach followed by a three-course lunch there is a flight for every occasion.
+From 15-minute tours of the Sydney Harbor, Harbor Bridge and Sydney Opera House to flying over Palm Beach followed by a three-course lunch there is a flight for every occasion.
 Planning to pop the big question?
 Opt for the proposal package and let Sydney Seaplanes set up a memorable experience that is unique and unforgettable.
 After a tour of the Sydney surroundings make sure you leave a little time to kick your feet up at the Empire Lounge.
 Australia’s first purpose-built seaplane terminal hosts a luxury lounge for small bites and cocktails as well as a flying boat museum for a little piece of aviation history.

 Take a Day Trip to Hunter Valley

 If you are a wine aficionado there is a high probability that you have tasted some great wines from the South of Australia.
-With over 500,000 acres of wine country producing 1.46 billion bottles of wine every year, it is no wonder that destinations like Hunter Valley are quickly becoming known on the tourism forefront.
+With over 500,000 acres of wine country producing 1.46 billion bottles of wine every year, it is no wonder that destinations like Hunter Valley are quickly becoming known at the tourism forefront.
 Australia has always been known for its Shiraz and Chardonnay but new crops are being introduced here from Cabernet Sauvignon to Pinot Noir and Sauvignon Blanc bringing the overall interest in Australian wines to an all-time high.
-The Hunter Valley which is located north of Sydney in New South Wales is home to some incredible wineries with history dating back to the early 1800’s.
+The Hunter Valley which is located north of Sydney in New South Wales is home to some incredible wineries with history dating back to the early 1800s.

-This small boutique winery is the absolute perfect depiction of Australia in a nutshell.
+This small boutique winery is the absolutely perfect depiction of Australia in a nutshell.
 This family-owned winery is doing business the way it always should be done, with passion and a heart of gold.
-With their undying love for their two favorite things, wine and horses, they have created a wine tasting experience that absolutely cannot be missed.
+With their undying love for their two favorite things, wine and horses, they have created a wine-tasting experience that absolutely cannot be missed.
 This husband and wife dynamic duo are leading the way to put Hunter Valley on the map by introducing the areas first equestrian inspired cellar door.
-Their attention to detail and incredible generosity is what makes them stand apart from most other wineries in the area, plus their tasting room is impeccably decorated.
+Their attention to detail and incredible generosity is what make them stand apart from most other wineries in the area, plus their tasting room is impeccably decorated.
 Grab a glass of their signature Chardonnay or Semillon and stroll through the inviting grounds.
 Their two beautiful horses Doni and Doll will come over to pay you a visit and as if that animal encounter wasn’t enough it is more than likely you will see a mob of kangaroos in the background noshing on some of their wonderful wine-producing grapes.
-Who knew that Roos are the main pest at an Australian winery?
+Who knew that kangaroos are the main pest at an Australian winery?

 Known as one of Australia’s young wine entrepreneurs along with his wife Ebony the duo behind Usher Tinkler is keeping generations of their family farming thriving.
 Along with his grandfather and father before him, this family has been cultivating land for decades and today the tradition continues as they produce some of the best wines in Hunter Valley.
 To stand out in the area they knew they had to be different than every other winery before them and a lot of thought needed to go into Usher Tinkler to create a name for themselves.
 It all started with a prime location and the purchase of the original Pokolbin Church which was originally built in 1905.
 The acquisition was just what they needed to create their overall character.
 Showcasing a variety of authentic wines for locals and tourists alike paired with great tunes, including an eclectic music playlist of you guessed it, Usher which is oh so fitting and a cheese and salumi board that is over the top it’s no wonder they are labeled as authentically different.
 All of the grapes for their wine production are grown on the family estate in Pokolbin as they believe in 100% Hunter Valley production paying tribute to their rich family history within the area.